Nuitka/Nuitka-website/doc/posts/nuitka-release-0611.rst

 -  Pipenv: Workaround parsing issue with our ``setup.py`` to allow installation from GitHub.
 Fixed in 0.6.10.1 already.

--  Merging of branches in optimization could give indeterministic results leading to more iterations than necessary.
+-  Merging of branches in optimization could give nondeterministic results leading to more iterations than necessary.
 Fixed in 0.6.10.1 already.